ZhengXing-shawn/Markline/README.md

 ## How to draw

 #### Draw the reference line.
 Click two points to get a line.
-In the example the line was draw on the needle.(the needle length is set to 5cm)
+In the example, the line was drawn on the needle. (the needle length is set to 5cm)

 ![image](https://github.com/ZhengXing-shawn/Markline/raw/master/images/bone_result_1.jpg)

 #### Press B on your keyboard.
-Click two points to draw the line on the object you want to know the length.(We may mention it as Baseline after)
+Click two points to draw the line on the object you want to know the length.
+(We may mention it as Baseline after)

 ![image](https://github.com/ZhengXing-shawn/Markline/raw/master/images/bone_result_2.jpg)